Gjorgjevikj/HLK_LD2410/README.md

 # HLK-LD2410 library v 0.9.3

-  Name: HLK_LD2410

-  Purpose: Arduino library for the Hi-Link LD2410 24Ghz FMCW radar sensor
+ Arduino library for the Hi-Link LD2410 24Ghz FMCW radar sensor

-  @author Dejan Gjorgjevikj

-  @version 0.9.3, 1/2024
+ PLEASE NOTE: I am a hobbyist.
+I have no affiliation with any manufacturer developing or selling radar modules.

   This sensor is a Frequency Modulated Continuous Wave radar, which makes it good for presence detection and its sensitivity at different ranges to both static and moving targets can be configured.